tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 Other notable doc sites using Netlify include [Docker](https://docs.docker.com/), [Kubernetes](https://kubernetes.io/docs/home/), [React](https://reactjs.org/docs/hello-world.html), [Yarn](https://yarnpkg.com/lang/en/docs/), [Lodash](https://lodash.com/docs/), [Gatsby](https://www.gatsbyjs.org/docs/), and [Hugo](https://gohugo.io/documentation/).

-Complementing Netlify is [Netlify CMS](pubapis_headless_cms.html#netlifycms), a headless CMS for your content (which I discuss in more detail later on).
+Complementing Netlify is [Netlify CMS](pubapis_headless_cms.html#netlifycms), a headless CMS for your content (which I discuss in more detail in [Headless CMS options (and Readme.io)](pubapis_headless_cms.html)).

 ## Aerobatic {#aerobatic}

 [Aerobatic](https://www.aerobatic.com/) is similar to Netlify in that it builds and publishes your static site.
 Aerobatic gives you a robust publishing engine that includes a CDN, SSL, continuous delivery, a deployment CLI, password protection, and more.
 Aerobatic can publish a number of static site generators, including Jekyll, Hugo, Hexo, and more.
 Aerobatic says,

 > Aerobatic is a specialized platform for efficient delivery of static webpages and website assets.
 We take care of the configuration details for you that provide the best balance of performance and maintainability.
 Stop fiddling with CDNs and web server configs and focus on coding great front-end experiences. &mdash; [Static website serving](https://www.aerobatic.com/docs/static-serving/)

+Overall, there are many options for hosting and deploying your site.
+GitHub Pages, CloudCannon, Read the Docs, Netlify, and Aerobatic are just a few.
+You can also probably explore custom-built hosting and deployment options available through your company's existing infrastructure.

+There's one more category of tools to consider: [Headless CMS options (and Readme.io)](pubapis_headless_cms.html).
+The headless CMS often combines the authoring and deployment solution together, so the class of tools is closely related to the ones mentioned here, but I've separated out the category anyway.